 If you notice any combination of these symptoms or behaviors, make sure to address the problem with your teenager by speaking calmly, coming from a place of concern and sharing specific details to verify your suspicions.

 Prevention starts with parents.
-As a parent, it is critical to realize that you have a significant impact on your child’s decision not to use addictive substances.
-Therefore, it is essential to start having conversations with your child about the dangers of alcohol and drugs early and often, even at the grade school level.
-Don’t wait until alcohol, tobacco or drugs have already been offered to them to have the conversation.
+As a parent, it is critical to realize that you have a significant impact on your child’s decision not to use addictive drugs or other substances.
+Therefore, it is essential to start having conversations with your child about the dangers of drug and substance use, even if they are only at the grade school level.
+Don’t wait until drugs and substances have already been offered to them to have the conversation.
 Instead, prepare them for a time in the future when they will be offered drugs or other substances.
-It is never too soon to start talking with your child about how to say no.
+It is never too soon to start talking with your child about drug and substance use.